NachoDaCosta/Portfolio-Nacho/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (./src), you can run:

 ### `npm install`